alexconerly/MechaCar_Statistical_Analysis/README.md

 ### Choosing a metric to test:

 Although there a multitude of possible metrics to consider, it may be useful to focus on how MechaCar's mean highway fuel efficiency (measured in MGP) in particular and compare it to the mean value of multiple competitors.
-To do this, it would be ideal to compare vehicles in the same "class" as this could theoretically minimize "statistical noise" when attempting to determine statistical significance.
+To do this, it would be ideal to compare vehicles which are as similar as possible as this could theoretically minimize "statistical noise" when attempting to determine statistical significance.

 ### What is the null hypothesis or alternative hypothesis?